Contact Us Today (424) 372-3112

 Definition of a California Attempted Crime

-California Penal Code 21(a) defines an attempt and includes two elements of the crime listed under CALCRIM 460 Jury Instructions, meaning these factors must be proven by the prosecutor to obtain a conviction:
+California Penal Code 21(a) defines an attempt.
+It includes two elements of the crime listed under CALCRIM 460 Jury Instructions, meaning the prosecutor must prove these factors to obtain a conviction:

 • You had a specific intent to commit a crime, and